-Venezuelan opposition leader Guaidó gets White House invite to State of the Union
+Venezuelan opposition leader Guaidó honored by Trump at State of the Union

-Venezuelan opposition leader Juan Guaidó will be in attendance at President Trump’s State of the Union address Tuesday night after receiving an invite from the White House.
+Venezuelan opposition leader Juan Guaidó was honored at President Trump’s State of the Union address Tuesday night after receiving an invite from the White House.

 The invite to the State of the Union gives Guaidó, the Venezuelan National Assembly leader and fierce critic of contested Venezuelan President Nicolás Maduro, a big political bump as he seeks to rally international support for his bid to oust his country’s strongman leader.